Wednesday, 22 April 2020

 *A traditional Cape wineland brioche

 With the final picking of Muscat d’Alexandrie (Hanepoot) grapes for the season from the garden, I decided to make a must for traditional must buns (mosbolletjies).
 Mosbolletjies are a type of brioche traditionally made in the Cape winelands.
 I would also have liked to have made some must grape syrup (moskonfyt) but had to save that thought for another year.
-Moskonfyt, requires much must as it takes five litres of must to make a reduction of one litre of moskonfyt.
+Moskonfyt, requires much more must as it takes five litres of must to make a reduction of one litre of moskonfyt.
 The late picking would produce enough must for two bakings of mosbolletjies, but not enough for moskonfyt.

 The making of authentic traditional Cape mosbolletjies was envisaged years ago with the planting of a row of Hanepoot grapes, alongside the vegetable garden.
 Nowadays, food rarely has a seasonal identity.
 Everything is of course available throughout the year.
 As in the case of mosbolletjies that are available on shop shelves no matter the season.
 Few know the pleasures of eating in season, in harmony with nature.